+Timer Funcs

-- Timer Funcs Enables the Autocleaner Logic on Relays D, E, and F. When enabled, these auxiliary relays control the remote autocleaner enclosure.
-The autocleaner enclosure provides automatic sensor cleaning using a highly effective air-blast system that is self contained in the AC enclosure.
-When enabled, the D, E and F relay settings are not displayed in the CONFIG or CNTRL menus. - Com Mode Sets digital communication mode of analyzer.
+Enables the Autocleaner Logic on Relays D, E, and F. When enabled, these auxiliary relays control the remote autocleaner enclosure.
+The autocleaner enclosure provides automatic sensor cleaning using a highly effective air-blast system (Q-Blast) that is self contained in the AC enclosure.
+When enabled the D, E, and F relay settings are not disdplayed in the CONFIG or CNTR menus.
+This can also be used to control a customer supplied external air delivery source.

+Com Mode

+Sets digital communication mode of analyzer.
 Optional digital communication card must be plugged into the power supply slot for this function to work.
 Press ENTER to initiate user entry mode, and the entire value will flash.
-Use the UP arrow key to modify the desired value; selections include 1-None, 2- P-DP for Profibus DP, 3 Modbus, 4 Ethernet IP.
-Press ENTER to store the new value. - Com Address Sets bus address for digital communication mode of analyzer.
+Use the UP arrow key to modify the desired value; selections include 1-None, 2-P-DP for Profibus DP, 3 - Modbus, 4 - Ethernet IP.
+Press ENTER to store the new value.

+Com Address

+Sets bus address for digital communication mode of analyzer.
 Optional digital communication card must be plugged into the power supply slot for this function to work.